Lake Titicaca, Bolivia

 According to their origin myth, the first Incas, Manco Capac, son of the Sun god Inti and his sister/wife Mama Ocllo, daughter of the Moon, left Lake Titicaca in search of a place to found their empire.
 On the Island of the Moon, a small island in this sacred lake, the Incas later founded a “convent” of virgins.
 The most favored of these virgins learned ceremonial rites to prepare them to marry Inti (although this, unfortunately, required that they give up their life on Earth).
 The lesser virgins at the temple were taught domestic skills such as planting, spinning, weaving, and medicine.

 Isla del Sol (Island of the Sun) is an island in the southern part of Lake Titicaca.
 It is part of Bolivia, and specifically part of the La Paz Department.
 Geographically, the terrain is harsh; it is a rocky, hilly island with many eucalyptus trees.
 There are no motor vehicles or paved roads on the island.
 The main economic activity of the approximately 800 families on the island is farming, with fishing and tourism augmenting the subsistence economy.
+It is populated by the indegenous Aymara group who call it Tit’kaka, which is thought to stem from the Aymara words tit (puma) and kala (rock), as the shape of the lake is said to look like a puma hunting a rabbit.

 The first Inca Manco Cápac is said to have emerged from a prominent crag in a large sandstone outcrop known as Titi Qala.
 Manco Cápac is the son of Inti the Andean deity identified as the sun.